esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/_index.en.md

   {{<image src="/images/2025/programma/programma4.png" >}}
 {{</gallery >}}

-Want to know everything that happens?
-Feel free to check out the subpages.
+Want to know everything that will happen at the festival?
+Then have a look at these subpages:
 * [Confirmed Musical Artists]({{< ref "/programma_2025/artiesten" >}})
 * [Confirmed Activities]({{< ref "/programma_2025/activiteiten/" >}})
 * [Confirmed Vendors and Organizations]({{< ref "/programma_2025/kramen/" >}})